aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/how-to-filter-a-series-in-a-chart/_index.md

 ### **Steps to filter series from a chart in Excel**
 In Excel, we can filter out specific series from a chart, causing those filtered series not to be displayed in the chart.
 The original chart is shown in **Figure 1**.
 However, when we filter out **Testseries2** and **Testseries4**, the chart will appear as shown in **Figure 2**.

 In Aspose.Cells for Node.js via C++, we can perform a similar operation.
 For a [sample](seriesFiltered.xlsx) file like this, if we want to filter out **Testseries2** and **Testseries4**, we can execute the following code.
-Additionally, we will maintain two lists: one ([Chart.getNSeries()](https://reference.aspose.com/cells/nodejs-cpp/chart/#getNSeries--)) list to store all the selected series and another ([FilteredNSeries](https://reference.aspose.com/cells/nodejs-cpp/chart/#filteredseries)) to store the filtered series.
+Additionally, we will maintain two lists: one ([Chart.getNSeries()](https://reference.aspose.com/cells/nodejs-cpp/chart/#getNSeries--)) list to store all the selected series.

-Please **note** that in the code, when we set **chart.nSeries[0].isFiltered = true;**, the first series in [Chart.getNSeries()](https://reference.aspose.com/cells/nodejs-cpp/chart/#getNSeries--) will be removed and placed in the appropriate position within [FilteredNSeries](https://reference.aspose.com/cells/nodejs-cpp/chart/#filteredseries).
-Subsequently, the previous **nSeries[1]** will become the new first item in the list, and all the following series will shift forward by one position.
-This means that if we then run **chart.nSeries[1].isFiltered = true;**, we are effectively removing the original third series.
-This can sometimes lead to confusion, so we recommend following the operation in the code, which deletes series from the end to the beginning.

 ![todo:image_alt_text](Figure1.png)